Does the simulator allow you to correct your mistakes?

 Every driver is likely to be involved, at any moment, in a serious road accident or near-fatal accident.
 Fortunately, this type of event remains rare, but it is potentially always likely to occur.
 It will then be necessary to be particularly efficient and have a bit of success to avoid it.
 One should, like an…

-Drowsiness at the wheel: 6 hours of simulation to reveal the invisible
+Drowsiness while driving: 6 hours of simulation to reveal the invisible

 Drowsiness at the wheel is one of the leading causes of fatal accidents on motorways, but remains difficult to assess.
 For the first time, an immersive experiment conducted with the association 40 Millions d’Automobilistes has made it possible to measure its effects in concrete terms using simulation.
 A unique experience on a simulator Three volunteers…